ggevay/malom/MalomAPI/Readme.txt

 Using MalomAPI.dll

-The database files and Wrappers.dll should be in the current working directory.
+To use the MalomAPI.dll, the database files and Wrappers.dll should be in the current working directory.
+When building Malom (instead of using downloaded binaries), you can find Wrappers.dll under the x64 directory.

 MalomAPI.dll is a 64-bit DLL.

 MalomAPI.dll provides the MalomSolutionAccess class.
-No need to instantiate the class, because all methods are static.
+There is no need to instantiate the class, because all methods are static.

 In the following description, “white” denotes the starting player, and “black” denotes the player that moves second.